LostByteSoft/Bash-Sha-256-Verification/readme.md

 -check_sha256_V5.sh

-	-Same as V4 but updated gui
+	-Same as V4 but updated gui.

--Check_sha512_V4.sh

-	Same as Check_sha256_V4.sh except for sha512.

 Screenshot of the version 4.
 ![Screenshot](Picture_8.jpg)